working-group-two/docs.wgtwo.com/docs/oauth2-subscriber-deauthorization.md

 ---
-title: OAuth 2.0 deauthorization
+title: Support revoking consent
-topic: auth
+topic: oauth 2
-type: explanation
+type: how-to
 roles:
   - THIRD_PARTY_DEVELOPER
 ---

-# OAuth 2.0 deauthorization
+# Support revoking consent

-For third party apps, we require app developers to implement subscriber initiated [revoking of consent](/auth/why-support-user-revoking-of-consent/), so that they can easily deauthorize an application.
+For third party apps, we require app developers to implement subscriber initiated [revoking of consent](/oauth-2/why-support-user-revoking-of-consent/), so that they can easily deauthorize an application.

 ## Definitions